natekrall24/Masters-DP/README.md

 ## Pool Details

-Every entrant in the pool had $50,000 fake to choose 6 players.
-Each golfer in the 2024 Masters field was assigned a cost by DraftKings Sportsbook.
+Every entrant in the pool had 50,000 fake dollars to choose 6 players.
+DraftKings Sportsbook assigned each golfer in the 2024 Masters field a cost based on their quality.
 Better golfers, like Scottie Scheffler, were more expensive ($12,100), while more average golfers, like Harris English, were less expensive ($7,000).

 As you may notice, this is a variant of the classic 0-1 Knapsack problem: you have a budget \(B\) to choose 6 players of cost \(C\) and value \(V\).
 How can you maximize value?